Learning objectives

 After completing this unit, you will be able to:

-- Explain social capital theory and distinguish structural, relational, and cognitive dimensions
+- Explain social capital theory and distinguish structural, relational, and cognitive dimensions.

-- Apply stakeholder salience analysis (power, legitimacy, urgency) to identify and prioritise stakeholders
+- Apply stakeholder salience analysis (power, legitimacy, urgency) to identify and prioritise stakeholders.

-- Select appropriate engagement levels using the IAP2 spectrum based on stakeholder attributes
+- Select appropriate engagement levels using the IAP2 spectrum based on stakeholder attributes.

-- Design coalition-building strategies using network analysis and second-order thinking
+- Design coalition-building strategies using network analysis and second-order thinking.

-Stakeholder identification & salience
+Stakeholder identification

 Who is a stakeholder?